robertthiesmeier/cross_site_imputation/README.md

 ```

-We have now estimates the C-adjusted effect of the exposure X on the outcome Y after imputing C in Study 4 and 5.
-Next, we can derive the estimates for Study 1 to 3 as we have done the in the previous steps and appky a meta-analysis to derive a single pooled estimate.
+We have now estimated the C-adjusted effect of the exposure X on the outcome Y after imputing C in Study 4 and 5.
+Next, we can derive the estimates for Study 1 to 3 as we have done the in the previous steps and apply a meta-analysis to derive a single pooled estimate.

 ```ruby